Flea market: Regional names

 In the United States, an outdoor swap meet is the equivalent of a flea market.
 However, an indoor swap meet is the equivalent of a bazaar, a permanent, indoor shopping center open during normal retail hours, with fixed booths or storefronts for the vendors.

 Different English-speaking countries use various names for flea markets.
-In Australian English, they are also called 'trash and treasure markets'.
+In Australian English, they are also called 'trash and treasure markets', while the term 'swap meet' is used for a market held primarily to sell car- and motorcycle parts and automobilia.
 In Philippine English, the word is tianggê from the word tianguis via Mexican Spanish coming from Nahuatl.
 Despite common misconception, it is not derived from Hokkien.
 The word supplants the indigenous term talipapâ.
 In India, it is known as gurjari or shrukawadi bazaar or even as juna bazaar in Pune.

 In the United Kingdom, they are known as car boot sales if the event takes place in a field or car park, as the vendors will sell goods from the boot (or 'trunk' in American English) of their car.
 If the event is held indoors, such as a school or church hall, then it is usually known as either a jumble sale, or a bring and buy sale.
 In Quebec and France, they are often called Marché aux puces (literally "flea market"), while in French-speaking areas of Belgium, the name brocante or vide-grenier is normally used.

 In German, there are many words in use but the most common word is "Flohmarkt", meaning literally "flea market".
 The same applies to Dutch "vlooienmarkt", Swedish "loppmarknad" and Finnish "kirpputori".
 In the predominantly Cuban/Hispanic areas of South Florida, they are called [el] pulguero ("[the] flea store") from pulga, the Spanish word for fleas.
 In the Southern part of Andalusia, due to the influence of Gibraltar English, they are known as "piojito", which means "little louse".
 In Chile they can be called persas or mercados persa ("persian market") and ferias libres, if mostly selling fruit and vegetables.
-In Argentina are most likely called "feria artesanal" (artisan's or street fair) or "feria americana" (American fair), the latter name is due to have taken the idea from their United States counterpart.
+In Argentina they are most likely called "feria artesanal" (artisan's or street fair) or "feria americana" (American fair), the latter name is due to have taken the idea from their United States counterpart.

 In Moroccan Darija, the term for "flea market" is جوطية juṭiyya, which either derives from French jeter or jetable (throwable), or is an older term derived from جوقة juqa meaning "gathering of people".
 An ancient village on the bank of Sebou River by the name جوطة "Juta" may have been a big medieval market.

+In the Philippines "Tiangges" or bazaar shopping is famous in spacious markets like Divisoria, Greenhills, and Baclaran.
+It features rows of stalls with displays for sale of variety items like clothes, accessories, gadgets at incredibly low prices.